mauriguz/flexbox-practice/README.md

 # flexbox-practice

-This is a practice about the use of flexbox to create a responsive navigation bar Based on a tutorial of WesBos
+This is a practice about the use of flexbox to create a responsive navigation bar.

+Based on a tutorial of WesBos